 The next installment of our series of American architecture is the beloved Greek Revival.
-And in our honest opinion this very stately style is arguably the most wide spread trend of architecture in America to date!
-While the Greek Revival period in American architecture officially lasted from 1825 to 1860 there are several notable examples decades before and after that period.
-And today there are still hundreds of ordinary homes being built each year with some of the tell tale characteristics of the classic Greek Revival.
-Read on to find out if your home, new or old, owes it’s design at least partly to this beautiful style.
+And in our honest opinion, this very stately style is arguably the most wide spread trend of architecture in America to date!
+While the Greek Revival period in American architecture officially lasted from 1825 to 1860, there are several notable examples decades before and after that period.
+Today there are still hundreds of ordinary homes being built each year with some of the tell tale characteristics of the classic Greek Revival.
+I took some historical facts about Greek architecture from a scholarly article written by ghostwriter diplomarbeit.
+Read on to find out if your home, new or old, owes its design at least partly to this beautiful style.

 How it Started

-The most distinguishing feature of a Greek Revival is by far it’s unique entryway.
-Though not present on every house of this style it is an easy way to determine if a house is Greek Revival.
-Some are full height entry ways like the White House, stretching 2 or 3 stories, while others can be a more modest version pictured above or an even grander incarnation such as the New York Stock Exchange with it’s corinthian pillars and full-facade entryway (while not technically a Greek Revival the NYSE exhibits some of the features we are talking about).
+The most distinguishing feature of a Greek Revival is by far its unique entryway.
+Though it’s not present on every house of this style, the entryway is an easy way to determine if a house is Greek Revival or not.
+Some are full height entryways like the White House, stretching 2 or 3 stories, while others can be a more modest version pictured above or an even grander incarnation such as the New York Stock Exchange with its corinthian pillars and full-facade entryway (while not technically a Greek Revival, the NYSE exhibits some of the features we are talking about.)
 Other identifying features are the wide bands of trim extending all the way around the cornice area and in the gables.
 Dentils are also details in the trim.
 Dentils are the small tooth like projections underneath the trim.
 Doorways were also very intricate with numerous small windows and detailing surrounding the door.
-Also, typical are the columns supporting the entryway or porch cover.
+Also, columns supporting the entryway or porch are incredibly typical in this style .
 While many are square, more than half are round and either the plain-looking Doric, Ionic (pictured above), or elaborate Corinthian style.
 These homes are typically side gabled with a front-facing entryway gable.